2 Cases of Recursive Remove of Directory in Linux

 Case 02: Interactively Remove Directory Recursively in Linux

-You can recursively delete selective directories inside a directory.
-In such a case, the terminal will ask every time before removing the directory.
+To remove recursively selective directories inside a directory, follow this case.
+In this case, the terminal will ask every time before removing the directory.
 Hence, you can avoid unwanted removal of the directory.
 Here I have a directory named project.
 And there are three subdirectories named task_1, task_2, and task_3.

 • project: Folder name.

-➌ Then, execute the following command into the command prompt to print the contents of the project folder.
+2. Then, execute the below command to print the contents of the mother folder.

 ls -lR project